golmschenk/qusi/docs/python_api_for_tess_data.rst

 This will give all TESS mission observations.
 We can then go through these observations to examine what data is available for each.

-With these observations we can use :code:`observation['dataproduct_type']` to view if the data is a time-series or full frame image.
-If you are using PyCharm, you can convert the AstroPy :code:`Table` to a Pandas :code:`DataFrame` using :code:`observation.to_pandas()`, then you can stop at a breakpoint to use the :code:`View as DataFrame` button in the debugger "Variables" window to view all the table contents at once in an organized way.
+With these observations we can use :code:`observations['dataproduct_type']` to view if the data is a time-series or full frame image.
+If you are using PyCharm, you can convert the AstroPy :code:`Table` to a Pandas :code:`DataFrame` using :code:`observations.to_pandas()`, then you can stop at a breakpoint to use the :code:`View as DataFrame` button in the debugger "Variables" window to view all the table contents at once in an organized way.

 Finding observation data products
 ---------------------------------

-Assuming you've got an observation in a variable called :code:`observation` (or a bunch of them in a table), we can find out what data is actually available for that observation.
+Assuming you've got an observation in a variable called :code:`observations` (or a bunch of them in a table), we can find out what data is actually available for that observation.
 To do so, we can use:

 .. code-block:: python

-    product_list = Observations.get_product_list(observation)
+    product_list = Observations.get_product_list(observations)

 These are data products which can be downloaded.
-If you used the observation of TIC target 121420805 from above, you will get back a list of 8 entries (as of 20 October 2019).
-There's a TPF time-series in a FITS file, the lightcurve data in a FITS file, the data validation (DV) in a FITS file, the DV in an XML file, and several PDFs describing the DV results in a human understandable format.
+If you used an observation from the TIC target 25132999 from above, you will get back a list of entries.

-First, an explanation of what the DV is.
-When the lightcurve is first produced, a Transit Planet Search (TPS) module checks for threshold crossing events (things that might suggest a planet transit).
+If you passed an observation for a single-sector observation, you will get back a table containing a row for the lightcurve data product and a row for the target pixel file (TPF) data product which that lightcurve was generated from.
+For each of these lightcurves, a Transit Planet Search (TPS) module has been applied to search for threshold crossing events (TCE), that is, things that might suggest a planet transit.
 If this turns up any sign of anything, the lightcurve gets processed by the data validation (DV) pipeline.
 This process runs several fitting algorithms to try to determine the properties of the candidate planet transit.
 The results of these algorithms are stored in the DV files we see in the product list we just got from our code.
 From the product list, it's worth downloading a couple of the PDFs to see what they look like.
 One PDF is a full summary of the DV and one is a one-page summary.
 The remainder consists of one summary for each planet candidate, however, this information was already included in the full summary.
+When listing the data products for this observation, these data products will be also be listed if a TCE was triggered.
+If not, just the TPF and lightcurve data products will be listed.

+If you tried to get the data products for a multi-sector observation, no lightcurves or TPFs will be listed.
+Instead, you will get just the DV files for the range of sectors.
+These files are useful because they include the DV search over multiple sectors, which gives the DV pipeline more lightcurve information to combine when searching for TCEs, but you need to link this information back to the original lightcurves/TPFs from the other observations.
+Also note, the observation list includes older multi-sector DV runs.
+That is, if the target was included in sectors 1 - 5, a DV run may have earlier been performed for sectors 1 - 3.
+However, a newer DV run which includes all sectors 1 - 5 might now exist, and the older 1 - 3 one is probably obsolete.

 A full description of all the data products of TESS can be found in the `TESS Science Data Products Description Document <https://archive.stsci.edu/missions/tess/doc/EXP-TESS-ARC-ICD-TM-0014.pdf>`_.